benkyd/legolog/docs/API.md

 q: string to search for (fuzzy)

-tags: tags to include in search
+tag: tag to include in search (one at a time)

 type: type of entity to return (set / brick)